 SPLUNK ALERT: Bragar Eagel & Squire, P.C. is Investigating Splunk, Inc. on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 09, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Splunk, Inc. (NASDAQ: SPLK) on behalf of long-term stockholders following a class action complaint that was filed against Splunk on December 4, 2020 with a Class Period from August 26, 2020 to December 2, 2020.
+NEW YORK, March 09, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Splunk, Inc. SPLK on behalf of long-term stockholders following a class action complaint that was filed against Splunk on December 4, 2020 with a Class Period from August 26, 2020 to December 2, 2020.
 Our investigation concerns whether the board of directors of Splunk have breached their fiduciary duties to the company.

 After the markets closed on December 2, 2020, Splunk stunned the market when it announced its financial results for the third quarter of 2021.
 These results fell short of annual recurring and total revenue estimates, and Splunk reported a loss of 7 cents per share versus an expected gain of 8 cents per share.
 Splunk's forecast for the fourth quarter of 2020 was also lower than expected.
 Numerous analysts have already downgraded the stock and cut their price targets.
 This includes JPMorgan, who was "blindsided by the magnitude of too many large deals slipping in the final days of October on the heels of an upbeat analyst day 10 days prior to the quarter close," on October 21, 2020, "at which the company reaffirmed guidance and stated that it was excited about near-term and long-term growth prospects."